telvarost/OldAndOrnate-StationAPI/README.md

     * Flower that glows faintly
     * Craft 1 glowstone dust with 1 dandelion to get 1 star flower (recipe enabled by default)
     * Craft 1 star flower to get 2 lime dye (recipe enabled by default)
-    * Special config to limit terrain generation to savannas or to disable it entirely
+    * Special config to limit terrain generation to specific biomes or to disable it entirely
+      * When specific biomes is selected, star flowers will only generate in the shrubland, seasonal forest, swampland, and tundra

 ## Installation using Prism Launcher